xwmx/nb/README.md

 # add an item to the "sample/demo" folder in the "example" notebook
 nb add example:sample/demo/

-# edit item 3 in the "sample" folder in the "example" notebook
+# edit item 3 in the "sample/demo" folder in the "example" notebook
-nb edit example:sample/3
+nb edit example:sample/demo/3
 ```

 ### 🔍 Search